hafixo/gradient-installer/README.md

 ```

 ### Install and run Gradient
-This will configure your bare metal machines and install and run Gradient
+This will configure your VM instances or bare metal machines and install and run Gradient
 ```sh
 terraform init
 terraform apply